armandofox/armandofox.github.io/_pages/contact.md

 * Remote internships from students outside the Bay Area.

+* With very few exceptions, internship requests from non-Berkeley students, whether paid or unpaid.

 * Postdoc/technical staff inquiries.
 If I have a need/opportunity,
 I will make sure to publicize it through the channels the University requires.